 : Retrieves progress entriesupdate_progress

-: Updates progress entriesdelete_progress_by_id
+: Updates an existing progress entrydelete_progress_by_id

 : Removes a progress entrylog_system_pattern